 Fewer blades isbetter, one blade isbest.
 We cannot stress this enough.
 Your skin — sensitive or not — does not love having sharp steel dragged across it.
 So drag the least amount of steel possible, and switch to a single-bladed razor.
 These come in two styles: the safety razor (sometimes called a double-edge, or DE razor), and the straight razor.

 A safety razor takes disposable blades that come in a variety of steels: you will find that you like some blades more than others, so it is important to try a few different brands.
 For sensitive skin I like to recommend Kent of Inglewood Mild Blades — they are made with a less aggressive edge and are thicker than most mild blades, allowing them to last longer.

-Straight razors are the unchallenged king of mild shaving.
-It shaves at a very gentle angle, even more mild than the safety razor.
-Straight razors require almost no pressure against the skin.
+Straight razors are the unchallenged king shaving.
+You can dial your angle in very close to the skin, even more mild than the safety razor, and straight razors require very little pressure against the skin.
 Because you strop your razor before every shave, it will always have an incredibly sharp edge.
 Another excellent advantage of the straight razor is that it is a tool that will be useful for the rest of your life — and beyond.
-Your children’s children may well be taking care of their faces with it one day!
+Your children’s children may well be shaving with it one day!

 Lathering with a shaving brush softens up your hair considerably, reducing drag during the shave.
 A badger hair shaving brush is going to provide the most comfort to your skin, as opposed to horse or boar hair, which tend to be stiffer.
 Badger hair is soft and will gently spread the cream over the area you are shaving.
 It also exfoliates without being too abrasive or ‘scrubby.’
 Using a shaving brush also helps to lift the hair, making it easier to cut.
 If you don't want to shell out for badger, synthetic bristle is soft and lathers well but does not have the exfoliating power of a badger brush.